GakuruAlex/GakuruAlex/README.md

 # 👋 Hey there

-I'm **Gakuru Alex**, an aspiring Python developer on a **365-day coding challenge**, committed to coding every day in 2025 to improve my skills! 🚀
+I'm **Gakuru Alex**, an aspiring Python developer on a **daily coding challenge**, committed to coding every day to improve my skills! 🚀

 ## 🔥 GitHub Streak